Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Glitch - Kill and mimic to other people - **in progress**

-Hunter - To win you have to make a certain number of kills
+Hunter - To win you have to make a certain number of kills - **in progress**

 Igniter - burn everyone!